FancyPotatOS/Ghostcraft/additions.md

 - Ideas

   - Support
-    - Replenishes items
     - See players health

-  - See vote stats
   - See remaining health at end of game
-  - Other players cannot pick up own items
   - Damage on ghost/survivor stats
   - Final kill
+  - See vote stats

-  - damage indictaors?
+  - Anti-camping mechanic
+    - 'Amongus'-like tasks to let the timer go down
+    - If staying around too long, gets 'haunted' with penalties

+  - Players cannot pick up other's items
   - "How To Play" book
     - Ghost kit
     - Gameplay

   - Maybe
+    - Support
+      - Replenishes items
-    - lower machinebow armor
+    - Lower machinebow armor
-    - anti-camping mechanic
-    - Retreat ability
     - A 'Mauler' kit with mace/boost effect

 - Potential particles